ukoethe/ilastik-build/Readme.md

 * Install MS Visual Studio 2010, git, cmake, and ActiveState perl. perl is not part of ilastik, but needed for the compilation of Qt.
 * If you want to build scipy and scikit-learn, you must also install the MinGW 64-bit compiler suite from http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/ and the MSYS 64-bit tools from http://sourceforge.net/projects/mingw-w64/files/External%20binary%20packages%20%28Win64%20hosted%29/MSYS%20%2832-bit%29/.
 Since the MinGW download is compressed with 7-zip, you need this program as well.
 MinGW and MSYS are needed to compile Fortran source.
+* If you want to build VTK, you must also install Tcl.
 * If you want to create an .exe installer, also install NSIS.
 * Remove possibly interfering software from your `PATH` variable (e.g. an existing Python or Qt installation, the MinGW gcc compiler).